-“Employee” means any current, former or prospective employee, contractor, intern or temporary worker of Samsung or any of its EU or Swiss affiliates, or any related individual whose Personal Data Samsung processes in connection with an employment relationship, who is located in the EU or Switzerland.
+“Employee” means any current, former or prospective employee, contractor, intern or temporary worker of Samsung or any of its EU, UK or Swiss affiliates, or any related individual whose Personal Data Samsung processes in connection with an employment relationship, who is located in the EU, UK or Switzerland.

 “EU” means the European Union and Iceland, Liechtenstein and Norway.

-“Personal Data” means any information, including Sensitive Data, that is (i) about an identified or identifiable individual, (ii) received by Samsung in the U.S. from the EU or Switzerland, (iii) recorded in any form, and (iv) obtained by Samsung in connection with Samsung SmartTVs.
+“Personal Data” means any information, including Sensitive Data, that is (i) about an identified or identifiable individual, (ii) received by Samsung in the U.S. from the EU, UK or Switzerland, (iii) recorded in any form, and (iv) obtained by Samsung in connection with Samsung SmartTVs.